Gain oversight and streamline workflow with LawVu

 - Clear oversight of individual and team workloads

 - Access to meaningful data to measure performance and assess risk

 - Collaborating team members have all information to hand

-- Improved knowledge management and access to previous advice
+- Improved knowledge & document management and access to previous advice

 - Repetitive tasks highlighted so solutions can be found